According to Merrian-Webster, the definition of Gluten is: "a substance in wheat and flour that holds dough together".

 Suddenly we have "Gluten Free" aisles in the grocery stores.
 A good 20% of my friends are now convinced that Gluten is the cause of every digestive, intestinal, or weight problem they have and have sworn off the evil stuff.
 There are articles stating "80% of those with Celiac Disease go un-diagnosed".
 According to an article on Healthy Living while there are those who suffer from Celiac Disease, more may just have a wheat allergy.
 My question is how many of those on the Gluten Free band wagon have been tested to know exactly what they have?

 I'm not saying it is a passing fad.
 Giving the "Gluten Free" aisles in the grocery stores, it is a full fledged business now.
 However, if one looks closer they will see many of the Gluten Free products while free of Gluten are chocked full of fats, sugars, and carbs.
 Remembers the "Fat Free" diets of the early 1990's.
 I thought I was in nirvana.
 That was the diet for me.
 Once I found that I could eat an entire Entennman's Raspberry Danish Twist (all 5 servings) without a fat gram I was in heaven knowing I had not strayed from my diet.
 (Of course how I was going to lose weight given I had just consumed about 1500 calories was just a minor detail.)
-Also keep in mind that Kate Gosselin's haircut (the one that looked as if it were done by a drunk stylist with great ambition) was also a fad.
+Also remember that Kate Gosselin's haircut (the one that looked as if it were done by a drunk stylist with great ambition) was also a fad.
 But digress.

 I'm not saying that Gluten Free is all bad or that we may be carrying this a little far.
 Personally I'm not quite ready to swear off biscuits, fried chicken, and whole grain bread - the real stuff not some GF alternative.
 All I am saying is, as a country we love band wagons and are quick to jump on.
 This all came to mind this morning in the shower when I noticed that on the front of both of my DH's shampoo and conditioner bottles it read "100% Vegan Free - Gluten Free".
 Seriously?
 Well, I'm just going watch this parade.